 In the first animation class we extensively covered the 12 principles of animation as outlined by the founders of the art form.
 While these principles are incredibly important in being able to produce good quality animation they are not the whole story.
 Even if you follow and adhere to every principle in your animation that doesn't mean it will end up good.
 Technically yes, artistically no.

 If you took animation 1 and 2 with me (and you probably did) you hopefully remember me harping endlessly on the fact that you have to pay attention to who the character is, why they are where they are in the story, where have they come from and where are they going.
-While these aspects didn't directly focus on the tecniques you were working on they matter a whole lot once you get to the place where your character must be a part of a performance.
+While these aspects didn't directly focus on the techniques you were working on they matter a whole lot once you get to the place where your character must be a part of a performance.
 As outlined in the introduction Animation 3 (Acting) is all about character performance.
 This module we will be looking at what it means to create a good performance by discussing the principles of acting and how they pertain to the art of animation.

 Also, before we get started I want to call out a book that I think would be very good for you to get if you are interested in pursuing a career in animation.
 This book is written by Ed Hooks who some say is the foremost acting for animation teacher alive today.
 A lot of the principles and skills that make a great actor pertain to acting through animation, but not all of them.
 This book will help you in honing those skills.